Admissions & Attendance

-We currently offer 20 places in Reception and Year 1 and 10 in other year groups.
+We currently offer 20 places in Reception (which can increase to 30 for Alconbury Weald children), Year 1 and Year 2.
+All other year groups have a limit of 12 children.
 These limits will grow over time.
 From September 2019 we will admit a maximum of 30 children into Reception.

 The management of our admissions has been delegated to Cambridgeshire County Council.
 To apply for a place at Ermine Street Church Academy please complete the form found here.